seanflannery10/hello-world-docker/README.md

-# hello-world-docker
-Hello world docker file using NGINX
+# Hello world docker file using NGINX
 This is an example docker file that contains a basic hello world HTML page using NGINX